disentcorp/disentpy/docs/_build/html/_sources/index.rst.txt

    [720 rows x 6 columns]

-When using :code:`disent.example()` you'll get a :code:`pandas.DataFrame` showing a modeled equity volatlity surface derived from public domain AAPL options chains.
+When using :code:`disent.example()` you'll get a :code:`pandas.DataFrame` showing a modeled equity volatility surface derived from public domain AAPL options chains.
 This is a wrapper on :ref:`disent.hub() <hub>`.

 First time users will prompted for a key: